MargaretKagwiria/Covid-Analysis/README.md

 The exploratory analysis query examines the trends in COVID deaths and vaccinations, providing insights into temporal patterns, regional impacts, and other relevant statistics.

 Data Manipulation for Tableau: `Covid_Tableau_SQLQuery.sql` Describe the data transformation and preparation performed by the Tableau query, highlighting the structure and format suitable for visualization.
-Find the visualizations on the Tableau workbook uploaded `Covid_Analysis.tbwx`
+Find the visualizations on the Tableau workbook uploaded `Covid_Analysis.twbx`

 ## Usage
 Ensure you have a SQL database or environment set up.